JuliaTesting/Mocking.jl/README.md

     @test randdev(n) == convert(Array{UInt8}, n:-1:1)
 end

-# Outside of the scope of the patched environment `@mock` is essentially a no-op
+# Outside of the scope of the patched environment behavour is
+# as it was before
 @test randdev(n) != convert(Array{UInt8}, n:-1:1)
 ```